 Laser Floater Removal in Houston

 Vitreous floaters are a typically harmless condition that occurs as a result of changes in the clear gel that fills the eyeball.
 With age, this gel starts to liquify, and particles that have not yet liquified will float around in the fluid.
-When these particles cast shadows on the retina, it appears to us as a flash of light, squiggle, speck or spot floating across a person’s field of vision.
+When these particles cast shadows on the retina, it appears to us as a squiggle, speck or spot floating across a person’s field of vision.
 This is an eye floater.